 Joliet Slammers Stadium

-With a capacity of over 6,000 fans, this City-owned facility is host to the Frontier League Joliet Slammers, the University of St. Francis Baseball team, Illinois High School Association Championship Tournament, and a host of other events including music.
+With a capacity of over 6,000 fans, this City-owned facility is host to the 2018 Frontier League Champion Joliet Slammers, the University of St. Francis Baseball team, Illinois High School Association Championship Tournament, and a host of other events including music.

 Will County-City of Joliet